 - Re-coating an existing bathtub

-If you want an overhaul without changing the position of any fixtures, you can upgrade your bathroom without paying a fortune.
-In Sydney, expect it to cost as much as $15,000 to $30,000 for a bathroom renovation.
-The price range mostly depends on the size of the bathroom and where you live.
+If you want an overhaul without changing the position of any fixtures, you could upgrade your bathroom without paying a fortune.
+As a rule of thumb, expect it to cost as much as $15,000 to $30,000 for a bathroom renovation in Sydney.
+The price range to renovate a bathroom mostly depends on the size of the space and where you live.
 Not surprisingly, areas like the Northern Beaches and Eastern Suburbs frequently see higher quotes due to the higher cost of trades in those areas.
-For an extremely rough cost estimate, this calculator simply looks at room dimensions and might be a good place to start.

-For a standard bathroom renovation for your home, you’ll have to make some compromises like keeping electrical and plumbing locations the same to stay in this price range.
-Renovations for bigger bathrooms are usually on the higher end due to more tiling or high-quality inclusions like vanity stone benches and double sinks.
-A standard bathroom renovation may include:
+For a standard mid-range bathroom renovation for your home, you’ll have to make some compromises like keeping electrical and plumbing locations the same to stay in this price range.
+A complete bathroom renovation or renovations for bigger bathrooms are usually on the higher end due to more tiling or high-end inclusions like vanity stone benches and double sinks.
+A standard bathroom renovation could include:

 - New taps and vanities

 - Replacing toilets

 - New vanity and basin